JOOJOONOGHLI/rlaif/readme.txt

-Sprint Checklist: Address TA Feedback on Granular RLAIF Main Issues from Feedback
+Sprint Checklist: Address TA Feedback on Granular RLAIF

+Dhruv:

+- Pipeline finished for DPO, need to evaluate the results

+Main Issues from Feedback
 The example in the document is hard to understand; all three responses look too similar.